momentohq/public-dev-docs/docs/mediastore/streaming/live-streaming/capture/rtmp.md

 });
 ```

 The code above initializes the Momento `CacheClient` and configures the Express app to run with the `/livestreams` endpoint with basic validation.
+The endpoint returns a `stream` property with the key of the master playlist.

 ## 2. Build the transcoding workflow